xploretv2go/zeroconf-api-service/README.md

 To deploy the Zeroconf service/API on a device such as Rpi. make sure you have avahi installed on the device

 1. Make sure you have git version control installed. if not run `sudo apt-get install git`
-2. navigate to your directory which would contain the service on raspberry pi (e.g.`/home/pi/`)
-3. Type in `sudo crontab -e` to open a the crontab config file
+2. Navigate to you home directory `/home/pi` and type `git clone https://github.com/xploretv2go/zeroconf.api.service.git` command
-4. Run the `install.sh` as a root to install the `/etc` folder of your machine
+3. Run `sh install.sh` script to install the API on to your device
-5. Restart the Rpi using the command `sudo reboot`
+4. Restart the Rpi using the command `sudo reboot`
-6. After the restart type the command `cat /service-discovery-API/logs/cronlog` to see if the log is populated with logging output from API
+5. After the restart type the command `cat /home/pi/zeroconf.api.service/logs/cronlog` to see if the log is populated with logging output from API
-7. You can configure the port to be used by the API in `/zeroconf.api.service/.env` file
+6. You can configure the port to be used by the API in `/zeroconf.api.service/.env` file

 Note: you can configure the `port`, `hostname` and set`DEBUG` level in the `.env` file